Kuldeep-Nayak/Book-Recommender-System_Collaborative-based-filtering/README.md

 # Reference:
 https://youtube.com/playlist?list=PLkz_y24mlSJa37r2xNDyEgt0Z4ilHtJ07&si=pyTOkQCF2o2n3d95

-#### This is a team project of 5 members completed in the Internet and Web Technology Lab during the 5th semester of my B.Tech.
+#### This is a team project of 5 members completed in the Skill and Project Lab during the 5th semester of my B.Tech.
 CSE.

 #### Other team members of this project:
 #### Abhisek Sahu